Ilkeston’s last train station, Ilkeston Junction, was taken away in 1967 following the closure of Ilkeston North three years prior.

-We all hoped the new station could be a catalyst for renewed interest and pride in our town.
+We all hope the new station is a catalyst for renewed interest and pride in our town.

 A new station could relieve congestion on roads such as the A609 and possibly all roads into Ilkeston, simultaneously addressing safety issues.
 A previous concern to this road congestion issue was the prospect of new housing in Ilkeston would serve only to exasperate the situation if the station was not provided.

 Economic deprivation and unemployment in North Erewash is amongst the highest in Derbyshire and car ownership is low.
 Those whose employment hopes lie outside of the borough will need to be able to travel further afield rather than relying on over-crowded, under-performing bus services, which, again, puts Ilkeston at a disadvantage.

 Derbyshire County Council wanted to press ahead with development once they had secured funds for the estimated cost of building work, though the alleged budget was previously called into question by Broxtowe Councillor Steve Barber:

 “I am surprised at the £1m they seem to want to provide station buildings – I could buy/build a very good house for £1m.”